Lonny Bohonos: Playing career

 Bohonos was born in Winnipeg, Manitoba.
 As a youth, he played in the 1987 Quebec International Pee-Wee Hockey Tournament with the Winnipeg South Monarchs minor ice hockey team.

 Bohonos played major junior in the Western Hockey League for the Moose Jaw Warriors, Seattle Thunderbirds and Portland Winter Hawks.
-After a 63-point season in 1992–93 split between Seattle and Portland, Bohonos dramatically rose to a league-leading 62 goals, 90 assists and 152 points the following season.
+After a 63-point season in 1992–93 split between Seattle and Portland, Bohonos dramatically rose to a league-leading 62 goals, 90 assists, and 152 points the following season.
 In addition to the Bob Clarke Trophy as the league's leading scorer, Bohonos was also awarded the Brad Hornung Trophy as the most sportsmanlike player.

 Unselected in the NHL Entry Draft, Bohonos' successful final year with the Portland Winter Hawks earned him an NHL contract from the Vancouver Canucks.
 He turned pro in 1994–95 with Vancouver's AHL affiliate, the Syracuse Crunch.
 Bohonos scored the first goal in Syracuse Crunch history, and quickly established himself as an offensive threat, scoring 75 points in his rookie season.
 The following year, he led Syracuse in goals and points, and earned a three-game callup to the NHL, recording an assist.

-However, he was considered a very one-dimensional player and his NHL potential was questioned as a result.
-These criticisms dogged him throughout his career - while Bohonos had unquestionable skill and natural hockey sense as well as an excellent touch around the net, his defensive game and intangibles were considered below-par.
+However, he was considered a very one-dimensional player, and his NHL potential was questioned as a result.
+These criticisms dogged him throughout his career - while Bohonos had the unquestionable skill and natural hockey sense as well as an excellent touch around the net, his defensive game, and intangibles were considered below par.
 Bohonos was also ripped by analysts and scouts as being a "lazy" player.

 He continued to produce in the AHL in 1996–97 and finally earned his big break around mid-season with an extended call-up to the Canucks.
 In a disappointing year for the team, Bohonos was a bright light in the second half, playing well on a scoring line with Trevor Linden and Martin Gelinas, and finishing with 11 goals and 22 points in 36 games.